The-Bookery/finriq/README.md

 # Finriq

-A custom Discord bot for The Bookery, a community dedicated to the creation, consumption, admiration, and discussion of literature. <a href="https://bookerycommunity.com/" target="_blank">More info</a>.
+A custom Discord bot for the Black Cat Reading Corner, a community dedicated to the creation, consumption, admiration, and discussion of literature.